 Xiaomi 11T Pro vs Google Pixel 6a

 Here we compared two flagship smartphones: the 6.67-inch Xiaomi 11T Pro (with Qualcomm Snapdragon 888) that was released on September 15, 2021, against the Google Pixel 6a, which is powered by Google Tensor and came out 8 months after.
-On this page, you will find tests, full specs, strengths, and weaknesses of each of the gadgets.
+On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences